 Deferred tests that cannot be performed at the time of report preparation because of climatic conditions, with anticipated date of completion.

 Climatic conditions required for performance of the deferred tests.

+Results of functional performance tests.

+Functional performance test procedures used during the commissioning process, including measurable criteria for test acceptance.

 Status of the project's record documents, manuals and systems operation training with respect to requirements in Section C103.6.